Todt Hill: History

-The name Todt comes from the German word "Tod" for "dead" and may refer to the cemetery (the present Moravian Cemetery, opened in 1740 and now the island's largest cemetery) on the southwestern foot of the ridge near the town of New Dorp that has been in use since colonial days.
+The name Todt comes from the German word "Tod" for "death" and may refer to the cemetery (the present Moravian Cemetery, opened in 1740 and now the island's largest cemetery) on the southwestern foot of the ridge near the town of New Dorp that has been in use since colonial days.
 An alternate explanation is that the name was given by early Dutch settlers because of treeless rocky exposures on the hilltop, caused by the soil of the Staten Island Serpentinite locality.

 At the beginning of the 20th century, many houses designed by the architect Ernest Flagg were built in the area.
 A significant part of Todt Hill is now included in the Staten Island Greenbelt.

 Geography

 The term Todt Hill is now often used to include the upscale developments in the hills along the eastern side of the ridge, which most island geographers classify as part of the neighborhood of Dongan Hills.

 Two small, natural ponds are found on Todt Hill, and a Roman Catholic priory is located near the summit.
 Staten Island Academy, a private school, moved its campus to Todt Hill in the 1960s.
 There is a golf course adjoining the Moravian Cemetery, each of which has a man-made pond.
 Otherwise the hill is either parkland or private homes.
 There is no public transit available on Todt Hill, and most of the streets, including Todt Hill Road, the neighborhood's main thoroughfare, lack sidewalks.

-The point of highest elevation is the unmarked rise in the street level at the intersection of Dalemere Road and Chapin Avenue.
+The point of highest elevation is near the intersection of Todt Hill Road and Merrick Avenue.

 Demographics

 Todt Hill consists of the two census tracts 177 and 181, although census tract 177 incorporates part of Emerson Hill.
 According to the 2010 census, the demographics of Todt Hill were 80% non Hispanic White, 1% Black, 11% Asian, and 1% Multiracial.
 Hispanics of any race made up 7% of the population.
 The median household income of the area is roughly $120,000.
 Todt Hill is one of Staten Island's most affluent areas.

 As of 2011, the district houses about 11,000 inhabitants.
 The population density was approximately 1,400 people per square kilometer.

+Based on latest information, the population density according to one neighborhood guide has increased to 3,000 people per square mile(about 1,158 people per square kilometer).
+These discrepancies may arise from varying methodologies in calculating population density or differing definitions of the neighborhood's boundaries.